 Florida has lower sales taxes than several other states in the no-income-tax category.
 Here's a look at the sales tax rates in other states with no income taxes.

 People often debate whether Florida or Texas is more tax-friendly for retirees.
-When it comes to sales tax, Florida bests the 6.25% sales tax rate found in all of the best Texas cities for retirement.
+When it comes to sales tax, Florida has the 6.25% rate found in all the best Texas cities for retirement.

 When it comes to retirement, sales taxes can add up quickly.
 They're the hardest taxes to minimize since they're charged at a flat rate with every purchase a resident makes.
 Sales taxes apply to essential items like medicine and groceries.